 |

 A close-up look at the features of Rommel’s shoulderboard baton devices.
-This is one of two pattern of dies
+This is one of two pattern

-identified as having been used in the 2nd pattern baton devices. (private collection) |
+been used in the 2nd pattern baton devices. (private collection) |

 |